menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tilton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tilton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Tilton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Tilton does not have a public transit system used by locals to get to and from work.

 Demographics